nlygar/netflix-movie-recommendation/README.md

 1. Clone the this repository.
 2. Download the data from the source.
-3. Unzip the data in the data folder and make sure that the folder structure is as it follows: /data/Netflix_prize_data/
+3. Unzip the data in the data folder and make sure that the folder structure is as it follows: `/data/Netflix_prize_data/`
 4. Install all the dependencies
 ```
-  pip install requirements.txt
+  pip3 install -r requirements.txt
 ```